xherin1999/noetia/noetia-whitepaper-v0.1-beta28.md

 This triad is a lens for readers who instinctively reach for metaphysical language:
 - if you worship the Source, you drown;
 - if you worship the Construct, you become a church;
-- if you honor the Witness as interface discipline, you can keep sovereignty alive under ΠΩ.
+- if you honor the Witness as interface discipline, you can keep sovereignty alive under $\Pi\Omega$.

 #### C.9.11 The Inverted U of Liberty: dissolution vs determinism (lens)
 The notebook lens treats liberty as a topology, not as a slogan.

-In the ΠΩ background, liberty dies in two symmetric ways:
+In the $\Pi\Omega$ background, liberty dies in two symmetric ways:

 **Left tail: dissolution (too little boundary)**
 If the boundary is too permissive, identity becomes smear: